Arable

 IMG_1664.jpg

-Reece and David are full time on the farm undertaking the arable work and helping with livestock throughout the year.
-Numbers increase in the summer months with hay making and grain carting, whilst Laurence and Christopher can be found driving the combine harvester.
+Christopher, Reece, David and Oscar work full time on the farm, undertaking the arable work and harvesting and working with the livestock throughout the year.
+Numbers increase in the summer months with hay making and grain carting, whilst Laurence and Christopher can also be found driving the combine harvester.

 Reece and Christopher with topper.jpg